wprender/cloudbreak-docs/docs/aws.md

 Security group templates are very similar to the [security groups on the AWS Console](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).
 **They describe the allowed inbound traffic to the instances in the cluster.**
 Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
 This may change in a later release.

-You can define your own security group by adding all the ports, protocols and CIDR range you'd like to use.
-The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on AWS.

->**IMPORTANT** 443 needs to be there in every security group otherwise Cloudbreak won't be able to communicate with the provisioned cluster.

 *Default Security Group*